So as the year flows by, the newer sets of TVs are on their way for launch. SONY has finally decided the date of launch for it’s new set of LCD TVs.

 As introduced earlier, AirPlay 2 in this TV allows the users to connect and push various kinds of media like pictures, videos and music from iOS and macOS into TV wirelessly.
 Along with this, the HomeKit allows the users to activate voice applications whereby they can control various activities of the TV through the iPhone or Siri voice command.

 These TVs are undoubtedly expensive but if you wanna spend a little less money, you can go to Sony X70 which is X750H in the US.
 This TV is 4K LCD without Android.
 With a built-in Linux platform, this TV will allow its users to access a few streaming apps.
 They will be available in 43-inches costing £599, 49-inches costing £699, 55-inches costing £799 and 65-inches costing £899.

 The new sets are all set to be sold for £599 for a 43-inch model and £3999 for an 85-inch model.
 Although Sony has launched 55-inch, 64-inch, and 74-inch TVs, they haven’t tagged their prices yet.

-The new Sony 2020 is a promise that it will be introducing some brand new features like Full-Array LED panels, the company's flagship picture processor, a newly developed sound system that will support Netflix Calibrated, IMAX Enhanced, Dolby Vision and Dolby Atmos.
+The new Sony 2020 is promise that it will introduce some brand new features like Full-Array LED panels, the company’s flagship picture processor, a newly developed sound system that will support Netflix Calibrated, IMAX Enhanced, Dolby Vision and Dolby Atmos.

 With all of these features, Sony is ready to compete with other Android TVs like Philips, TCL( Europe) and Hisense.
 Although LG and Samsung have already developed their in-house TV OS named WebOS and Tizen, the other TV operators have resorted to asking for collaboration from Roku and Amazon.